Loneliness and Social Isolation — Tips for Staying Connected

 It’s also important to stay active and connect with others.
 People who engage in meaningful, productive activities they enjoy with others feel a sense of purpose and tend to live longer.
 For example, helping others through volunteering helps you feel less lonely and allows you to have a sense of mission and purpose in life, which is linked to better health.
 Studies show activities like these may help boost your mood and improve your well-being and cognitive function.

 Here are some other ideas to help you stay connected.
-Remember to take steps to help keep you safe and active during the COVID-19 pandemic

 - Find an activity that you enjoy, restart an old hobby, or take a class to learn something new.
 You might have fun and meet people with similar interests.